fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 CMD poetry run quart run --host 0.0.0.0
 ```

-First we define the base image as the Ubuntu 20.04 image.
+First we define the base image as an Ubuntu 20.04 image.

 Next we install all the Ubuntu packages we will need.
 We'll also turn off the disruptive pip version check prompts.